SS Oceanic (1963): Concept and construction

-Oceanic was the first newbuilt ship ordered by Home Lines.
+Oceanic was the first newbuilt ship ordered by Genoa-based Home Lines, which had been founded in 1946.
 She was ordered from the Cantieri Riuniti dell' Adriatico shipyard at Monfalcone, Italy.
-She was designed as a combined two-class ocean liner and one-class cruise ship, running line voyages from Cuxhaven, Southampton, and Le Havre to Canada during the northern hemisphere summer and cruising during the winter.
+She was designed as a combined two-class ocean liner and one-class cruise ship, running line voyages from Cuxhaven, Southampton, and Le Havre to Canada during the Northern Hemisphere summer and cruising during the winter.

 According to William H. Miller's book, Greek Passenger Liners, the main designer behind the ship was in fact Home Lines' executive vice president, Charalambos Keusseuglou, who drew up the plans together with Mr. Costanzi, who had designed the SS Galileo Galilei and SS Guglielmo Marconi of Lloyd Triestino.
 The ship included many forward-looking features that are still included in present-day cruise ships, such as a magrodome covering the pool area, and life-boats located not on the top of the ship, but on separate lifeboat bays, lower on the hull.